 - Learning Outcomes

-- Upon completion of the course, you will be able to:
+- Upon completion of the paper, you will be able to:

-with most situations that arise while travelling in German speaking countries
+- Deal with most situations that arise while travelling in German-speaking countries

-your previous experiences as well as your hopes and ambitions for the future
+- Describe your previous experiences, as well as your hopes and ambitions for the future